betaits/api-framework/README.md

 # Installation
 Simply deploy the files on your web server.
 Then, create your controllers as in the **classes/controllers/** directory.
 The sample `NewsController` uses a flat-file approach to storing data, but this can be easily extended to use a database or other data source.

+# Additions
+The main addition to this framework is the adittion of the tools to allow authentication and the use of jwt tokens.